EnzeXu/CSCI680_N_Gram/README.md

 # 3. Report

-The assignment report is available in the file report.pdf.
+The assignment report is available in the attached file Assignment_Report_Enze_and_Yi.pdf.

 # 4. Questions